Nonclassicality in correlations without causal order: Preliminaries

-The scenario where our notion of classicality is applicable is described by the following operational paradigm (of which the process-matrix framework \cite{OCB12} is a particular instantiation): there exist $N$ labs, labelled by $k\in\{1,2,\dots,N\}$, embedded in some environment such that each lab receives an input system from the environment and subsequently sends out an output system to the environment; party $S_k$ (in the $k$-th lab) receives a classical setting (or question) denoted $a_k\in A_k$ and reports a classical outcome (or answer) denoted $x_k\in X_k$.
+The scenario where our notion of classicality is applicable is described by the following operational paradigm (following Ref.~\cite{OCB12}): there exist $N$ labs, labelled by $k\in\{1,2,\dots,N\}$, embedded in some environment such that each lab receives an input system from the environment and subsequently sends out an output system to the environment; party $S_k$ (in the $k$-th lab) receives a classical setting (or question) denoted $a_k\in A_k$ and reports a classical outcome (or answer) denoted $x_k\in X_k$.
 To determine the answer for a given question, $S_k$ can implement a local intervention depending on $a_k$ on the input system it receives from the environment and depending on the result of this local intervention report the corresponding answer $x_k$.
 The communication between the labs is mediated entirely by the environment, with the parties limited to local interventions in their respective labs.
 The central object of investigation is the multipartite correlation $p(\vec{x}| \vec{a})$ that the $N$ parties can achieve using their local interventions.
-Note that the parties can execute at most a \textit{single-round} communication protocol in the operational paradigm we envisage since each party receives and sends out a system exactly once.\footnote{ Our scenario specializes to a Bell scenario when the environment is such that it allows no signalling between the parties for any local interventions on the local systems.}
+Note that the parties can execute at most a \textit{single-round} communication protocol in the operational paradigm we envisage since each party receives and sends out a system exactly once.\footnote{ Our scenario specializes to a Bell scenario when the environment is such that it does not allow signalling between the parties for any local interventions on the local systems.}